What’s an Archive?

 UPDATE March 2023: Deserted Films donated the David Root videotape collection to the GBLT Historical Society in San Francisco.
 Here is a link to the finding aid.

-Publications and Presentations on Home Movies and Nontheatrical Films by Melissa Dollman and Devin Orgeron
+Publications on Home Movies and Nontheatrical Films by Melissa Dollman and Devin Orgeron

 Melissa Dollman – Publications

-- “’Carol Lane’ and the Cinematic Life of Shell Oil’s First Living Trademark.”
+- “’Carol Lane and the Cinematic Life of Shell Oil’s First Living Trademark.”
 Energy Imaginaries, eds.
-Marina L. Dahlquist and Patrick Vondereau [Forthcoming.]
+Marina L. Dahlquist and Patrick Vondereau (University of California Press, forthcoming.)

 - “Tribesourcing Southwest Films: Counter-Narrations and Reclamation,” KULA: Knowledge Creation, Dissemination, and Preservation Studies on Indigenous Knowledges, co-authored with Dr. Jennifer Jenkins and Rhiannon Sorrell (June 2021).